-If you like off-beat adventures, travel to Lonar to explore a prehistoric natural wonder.
-About 50,000 years ago, a meteorite slammed into the earth here, leaving behind a massive crater, 2km across and 170m deep.
+If you like offbeat adventures, travel to Lonar to explore a prehistoric natural wonder.
+About 50,000 years ago, a meteorite slammed into the earth here, leaving behind a massive crater 2km across and 170m deep (it's said to be the world's third largest).
 In scientific jargon, it’s the only hypervelocity natural-impact crater in basaltic rock in the world.
-In lay terms, it’s as tranquil and relaxing a spot as you could hope to find, with a shallow green lake at its base and wilderness all around.
+In lay terms, it’s as tranquil and relaxing a spot as you could hope to find, with a shallow green lake at its base and wilderness all around, including aquatic birds.
 The lake water is supposedly alkaline and excellent for the skin.
-Scientists think that the meteorite is still embedded about 600m below the southeastern rim of the crater.
+Scientists think the meteorite is still embedded about 600m below the southeastern rim of the crater.